FrankDocu/Lichess-Development-Onboarding/Get-your-stream-featured-on-lichess.org.md

 Prepend "lichess.org" to your channel description.
 The description **must start with** "lichess.org" or ustream API won't find it.
 There's nothing we can do about it, and it's the reason why we recommend twitch.tv over ustream.tv.

+Please remove "lichess.org" from the description when you're not streaming games from the website.

 ### Is that it?

 Yes.
 Lichess searches for the keyword "lichess.org" on theses sites every 5 seconds.
 As soon as a live stream is found, it is displayed right away on http://lichess.org for everyone to join and watch.